jw287962/subspaceMetricsExpress/README.md

-Parsing Functions derived from https://github.com/irbujam/ss_log_event_monitor written in Powershell.
+Parsing Functions derived from https://github.com/irbujam/ss_log_event_monitor written in Powershell But i have added my own for new summaryData that I wanted.

 # subspaceMetricsExpress

 1) remember to npm install and install node to run JS